-BioHavens are magnets for largemouth bass.
+BioHavens are magnets for largemouth bass, or “bucketmouths”.
 The shade, the temperature, the overhead security, the constant presence of food options, all of these fit perfectly within a largemouth’s ambush predator life model.

 Imagine casting a twelve inch plastic up against an overhanging bank, in a pocket flanked by lilypads.
-You watch as the worm sinks in two or three feet of water, and then there’s that telltale twitch of the line floating on top, signaling that the bait has just been sucked into a mossyback’s gaping maw.
+You watch as the worm sinks in two or three feet of water.
+Then there’s that telltale twitch of the line floating on top, signaling that the bait has just been sucked into a mossyback’s gaping maw.
 You give it a second, allow for just enough slack, then slap the long shanked 3.0 hook hard into its jaw, and the battle begins.

 Anne is new to bass fishing.
 She was spin fishing with a ten inch plastic worm the other evening and connected with a fourteen inch fish.
 Tremendous!
 The fish went airborne first but she managed to throw it off balance and turn it towards deeper water, then it made a fatal mistake.
 It dove and wrapped in milfoil.
 Anne was able to work it up and land it, with the vegetation helping subdue the fourteen inch, 2.5 pound fish.
 I remember lots of 14 inch fish that didn’t weigh 1.5 pounds from where I started bass fishing in northern Wisconsin!